deniz-sun/ebpf/README.md

 Open the trace pipe to check the output

     sudo cat /sys/kernel/debug/tracing/trace_pipe

+Currently the blocking functionality does not stop execution but shell processes and bash commands are detected and printed with the related process id.

 ## **Helpful Links and Some Example eBPF Projects**

 **Bad BPF**

-A collection of malicious eBPF programs that make use of eBPF's ability to read and write user data in between the usermode program and the kernel [4].
+"A collection of malicious eBPF programs that make use of eBPF's ability to read and write user data in between the usermode program and the kernel [4]."
+This repository features maliciously intented eBPF programs that can be altered to use for security purposes.

+**BPF Time**

+bpftime, a full-featured, high-performance eBPF runtime designed to operate in userspace.
+It offers fast Uprobe and Syscall hook capabilities: Userspace uprobe can be 10x faster than kernel uprobe and can programmatically hook all syscalls of a process safely and efficiently [5].

+**Packet Filtering Firewall**

+This is a packet filtering firewall project that uses eBPF to offer a flexible and powerful way of protecting netwrok from bad actors [6].

 ## **References**